microsoft/vscode-dev-containers/README.md

 #### Are development containers intended to define how an application is deployed?

 No. A development container is an environment that you can use to develop your application even before you are ready to build or deploy.
-The "dev container definitions" found in the [vscode-dev-containers repo](https://aka.ms/vscode-dev-containers) are intended to help jump start this process by including a set of well-known container build or deployment files and a `devcontainer.json` file. `devcontainer.json` is not intended to provide a home for tooling and edit-time related settings and a pointer to the image (or files that define the image) that should be used for the development container.
+The "dev container definitions" found in the [vscode-dev-containers repo](https://aka.ms/vscode-dev-containers) are intended to help jump start this process by including a set of well-known container build or deployment files and a `devcontainer.json` file.
+This file provides a home for tooling and edit-time related settings and a pointer to the image (or files that define the image) that should be used for the development container.

 Support for [attaching to a running container](#attaching-to-running-containers) can be used to interact with deployment focused containers or for other container build or deployment workflows.